GetPageSpeed/nginx-extras-docs/docs/nginx-mod.md

 It is important to note, that your defined zone memory size should allow retaining old IP entries before the defined rate will apply.

-For example: you have defined a `10m` zone and `1r/d` for a particular resource. `10m` can store around 160,000 IP addresses.
+For example, you have defined a `10m` zone and `1r/d` for a particular resource. `10m` can store around 160,000 IP addresses.
 So if someone visits your rate-limited resource, *and your traffic to it exceed 160K unique visitors within 24 hrs*, then the same visitor can theoretically not be rate-limited within the same day, because information about his IP address will be evicted from memory after enough visitors visited the resource.

 This note applies to the stock module's configuration as well, but less so.